Andersen helps Maple Leafs top Flyers 4-2

 It was the 18th goal of the year for the 20-year-old Nylander, who equaled a franchise rookie record with his ninth power-play goal of the season.
 He leads Toronto and all NHL rookies with 21 power-play points.

 Toronto came on stronger in the middle frame, generating scoring chances and offensive zone pressure at even-strength that was lacking in the first.
-The Maple Leafs grabbed the lead when Bozak stole the puck from Sean Couturier along the boards before wheeling through the slot and beating Neuvirth at 9:28.
+The Maple Leafs grabbed the lead when Bozak wheeled through the slot and beating Neuvirth at 9:28.

 Bozak, who has 16 goals and 45 points this season, was a game-time decision - perhaps bothered by a finger injury that forced him out of one game late last month.